prosvita/QIRIMTATARTILI/text/inşalar_cıyıntığı/__eyiqomşucılıq/inşalar_cıyıntığı__eyiqomşucılıq.en.md

 Evelin is Tatar.
 Our teacher offered us to sit at the same desk.
 We became friends.

-After the lessons we go home together.
+After the lessons we go home together,we walk on the same road.

-I go her way.
 I carry her bag.

 On our way we are talking about the news of past and our plans for future.